LisaNicvert/RSnetwork/README.md

 This repository contains the code and data to reproduce the analyses and figures for the following article:

 > Nicvert, L., Fritz, H. & Dray, S. (in prep.).
-Trait matching without traits: using correspondence analysis to analyze the latent structure of interaction network.
+Trait matching without traits: using correspondence analysis to analyze the latent structure of interaction networks.

 The datasets contained in the `data/` folder come from a published datasets by Dehling et al. (2021).